Common Tea Questions

 How long is tea good for?

 The good news is that tea, if properly stored away from air, light and moisture, will never spoil.
-That said, tea will lose its flavor gradually over time.
+That said, tea will gradually lose its flavor over time.
 Most teas are seasonal and therefore picked during a specific growing season each year.
-As such, it is common to drink tea that is a year old, but your goal should be to avoid keeping teas longer than a year.
-As a general rule, the larger the leaf and more tightly rolled the tea, the longer it will stay fresh.
-Smaller and broken leaf teas simply allow more of the leaf to contact the air and therefore grow stale faster.
+The further they are off plucking date, the less fresh they become.

 How do I store tea?